Is Pomegranate Good For Liver

 Conclusion

-In conclusion, the question of whether pomegranate is good for the liver has a multifaceted answer rooted in scientific research and traditional knowledge.
+To wrap this up, the question of whether pomegranate is good for the liver has a multifaceted answer rooted in scientific research and traditional knowledge.
 The fruit's rich antioxidant profile, particularly its unique punicalagins and anthocyanins, offers potential hepatoprotective benefits by combating oxidative stress and inflammation, key drivers of liver damage.
 While pomegranate cannot single-handedly reverse existing liver damage, its regular consumption, as part of a balanced diet and healthy lifestyle, may support liver function and slow the progression of liver diseases like NAFLD.